 In 2010 and 2011, Speed coached Georgia Tech's inside linebackers.
 Midway through the 2012 season, he moved over to coach the outside linebackers.
 In 2013, Speed began coaching the defensive backs.

-Under Speed’s guidance in 2012, inside linebacker Quayshawn Nealy developed into one of the top ILB’s in the ACC, and redshirt freshman Jabari Hunt-Days started from Day One and emerged as one of the top defensive rookies in the nation.
+Under Speed's guidance in 2012, inside linebacker Quayshawn Nealy developed into one of the top players at his position in the ACC, and redshirt freshman Jabari Hunt-Days started from day one and emerged as one of the top defensive rookies in the nation.

 Former Yellow Jacket inside linebacker Julian Burnett emerged as one of the most prolific tacklers in recent Tech history.
 In 2011, Burnett had a team-high 120 tackles -- 42 more tackles than any player on the team.
 Burnett also had 9.5 tackles for loss and he forced and recovered fumbles as a junior in 2011.

 In 2008, Speed helped first-year head coach Ken Niumatalolo to one of the most successful seasons for a first-year head coach in school history.
 The Mids posted an 8-5 record in 2008, which is the best mark for a first-year head coach at Navy since 1934.
-The eight wins qualified the Midshipmen for the EagleBank Bowl.
-Navy earned a 24-17 victory over 16th-ranked Wake Forest, which was Navy’s first win over a team ranked in the Associated Press Top 25 since 1985, as well as Navy’s victory the previous week over Rutgers.
+The eight wins qualified the Midshipmen for the EagleBank Bowl, and included a 24-17 victory over 16th-ranked Wake Forest, Navy's first win over a team ranked in the Associated Press Top 25 since 1985, as well as Navy's victory the previous week over Rutgers.
 It was the first time since 1981 that Navy beat teams currently in the BCS in back-to-back weeks.
 Navy also defeated a program-record four bowl teams.

 The 2007 season -- Johnson's final campaign in Annapolis -- was a memorable one as well as the Midshipmen posted an 8-5 record, won a school-record fifth-consecutive Commander-In-Chief's Trophy, appeared in a school-record fifth-straight bowl game, and defeated Notre Dame for the first time since 1963.
 Safety Ketric Buffin became the first player in school history to intercept a pass in each of the first four games of the season.